Visit the School of Diplomacy and International Relations

 School of Diplomacy Undergraduate Information Days

-In addition to Seton Hall's Open House programs, the School of Diplomacy is pleased to offer prospective undergraduate student information day events.
-Each date includes a campus tour, information session at the School of Diplomacy, refreshments and a career exploration session led by a Diplomacy alumnus.
-Campus tours begin at 10 a.m. and the career session closes the day by 3 p.m.
+In addition to Seton Hall's Open House programs, the School of Diplomacy is pleased to offer prospective undergraduate student virtual information day events.
+The program features a career exploration session led by a Diplomacy alumnus.
 RSVP to Robert Bost at DiplomacyUG@shu.edu, or through the event links listed below.